marcossales/jasked/README.md

 ##Version Notes

-**Version 0.0.1**
+**Version 0.0.2**

 Very simple.
 Basic operations.
-No user control, no CSS customization and no internationalization.
+Basic user control.
+No CSS customization and no internationalization.

 There is a database model dump at sr/main/sqldump/